APats12/GymIQ/README.md

 GymIQ is a **RAG-powered fitness assistant** that searches 65,000+ research chunks from PubMed and ExerciseDB to answer your gym and nutrition questions with real evidence.

 Ask *"Does creatine improve strength?"* and get a synthesized answer across dozens of actual clinical studies — with sources.
-Then hit **💪 Gym Bro Mode** to get the same answer delivered with maximum hype.
+Then hit **💪 Gym Bro Mode** to get the same answer delivered in the correct Gym Bro lingo.

 ---